 We find it convenient to work directly at $L_+=+\infty$ initially.
-At very low temperature $T_i$, most of the $\pi(x,\beta_i)$ population lies in the deepest minimum where $ U_i\simeq \min V$, so that $\Delta U_i(x^*)>0$ (for $y<x^*$, $V(y)>U_i$).
+At low initial temperature $T_i$, most of the $\pi(x,\beta_i)$ population lies in the deepest minimum where $ U_i\simeq \min V$, so that $\Delta U_i(x^*)>0$ (for $y<x^*$, $V(y)>U_i$).
 This quantity will remain positive if we slightly increase the temperature, as the Boltzmann distribution starts filling the shallow well, even though $U_i$ increases.
-Then we consider a much higher temperature $T_i$ so that the Boltzmann distribution now feels the left wall.
+Then we consider a much higher initial temperature $T_i$ so that the Boltzmann distribution now feels the left wall.
 The distribution lowers and flattens, and begins to extend into the right wing.
 The contribution of $V$ (bounded to the left) is eventually overtaken by $U_i$ ({which grows without bound to infinity as $T_i\to\infty$}), making $\Delta U_i(x^*)$ negative.
-In terms of population, since $\Delta U_i(x^*)=T_i^2{\p p_-}/{\p T_i}$, we see that as $T_i$ increases, what causes the Mpemba effect is the transfer of the probability in the left side to the right one where it can expand (without such a wall to the left, the population would keep increasing on that side, hence killing the Mpemba effect).
-Now, let us insert a hard boundary to the right of the deepest well.
-If the latter is placed too close to the minimum, the Boltzmann population reversal cannot occur, and $a_2$ is monotonic.
+In terms of population, since $\Delta U_i(x^*)=T_i^2{\p p_-}/{\p T_i}$, we see that as $T_i$ increases, what causes the Mpemba effect is the transfer of the probability from the left side to the right one where it can expand.
+Without such a wall to the left, the population would keep increasing on that side, hence killing the Mpemba effect.
+Now, let us insert a hard boundary to the right of the deep well.
+If the latter is placed too close to the minimum, the population reversal cannot occur, and $a_2$ is monotonic.
 Still, if, on the contrary, it is placed sufficiently far from the well, in such a way that, as $T_i$ increases, the Boltzmann distribution can sample the population in the vicinity of the left wall beforehand, then there must exist a Mpemba effect.
 Beyond the low-temperature regime, the emergence of the Mpemba effect is still driven by the population transfer, which is in turn driven by the presence of a wall.
 Moreover, this mechanism is valid for single-well potentials and symmetric double-well potentials as well~\cite{pre-us}.